All Episodes

 This is the ACLU.

-At the Justice Park before police arrived.
+Both sides were hitting each other at the Justice Park before police arrived.

-The guy, you know, we showed a lot of these the videos last night.
+The guy, you know, we showed a lot of these, the videos last night.

-There were two sides fighting fighting.
+There were two sides fighting.

 You know, we showed the Antifa protesters.